MarcusRiemer/esqulino/doc/manual/grammar.rst

 A ``typedef`` denotes a type that will never exist in a tree, it's a mere placeholder for a set of other types that could appear in the referenced position.
 This is useful when in certain places different but related types could be expected.
 Instead of repeating sets like ``{unaryExpression, binaryExpression, constant}`` again and again, a single typedef may group these common usage together.

 Technically this doesn't add new functionality to the grammar language as a whole.
+But it does make grammars more maintainable.